WZGV: America's Garage

 In 2012, WZGV's "America's Garage Radio Show", hosted by Chuck "Crank" Sperry, Chris "Stick" Romeis and "The Car Chick" began national syndication, with affiliates in Greensboro, North Carolina; Arizona and Colorado.

 On August 20, 2012, WZGV added David Glenn's Raleigh, North Carolina–based show at noon, and The Sports Pulse, hosted by Mike Pacheco and Rosinski, moved to afternoons.
 During football season, College Football Preview Show with Ford and Charles Arbuckle aired on Saturday mornings.

 Starting in 2012, WZGV aired Charlotte Checkers hockey.

 Starting in 2014, WZGV aired Charlotte Knights baseball.
 The station said it would also air the 2014 Triple-A All-Star Game and the 2014 Gildan Triple-A National Championship Game.

 New management

 On February 2, 2015, Lanny Ford, general manager since the station started, and former Carolina Panthers general manager Marty Hurney announced they were leasing WZGV and WZGM in Asheville, North Carolina from HRN.
 Hurney, also an NFL Insiders analyst, had worked for WZGV since June 2014, co-hosting one show with Al Gardner and later working with Ford.
 Ford also said some WZGV programs would air on WZGM.

 Effective April 20, 2018, HRN Broadcasting, Inc. sold WZGV and its translator W283AR (now W248CO) to Marty Hurney's 2G Media, Inc. for $900,000.
 Soon after taking control, Hurney rebranded the station as "730 AM the Game."

 Starting in 2020, WZGV added Carolina Hurricanes hockey.

 Sports gambling

 On July 1, 2025, WZGV switched from ESPN Radio sports talk to sports gambling, branded as "Inside the Game", with programming from the VSiN network.

+Going silent

+On June 10, 2026, it was announced that WZGV and its translator would be going silent a week later on June 17, citing both financial constraints and that the land the transmitter towers sat on was being sold and would have to be cleared.
+Beginning June 17, WZGV and its translator went silent as finances will have to be sorted out and because of a possible relocation of the AM transmitter site.